List of presidents of the University of Louisiana at Lafayette: Ray P. Authement, 1974–2008

 Ray Authement took office in 1974, and served until 2008.
 During his presidency UL Lafayette developed a Ph.D. program in computer science, along with doctoral programs in math, English and history.
 Under his guidance, UL Lafayette became the state's second largest university and earned the distinction of being the first public university in the state to earn a Doctoral II ranking.

 In 1997, Authement and a group of supporters launched a campaign to increase the university's privately held assets to $75 million with the majority of funds to be used for endowed chairs, professorships, and scholarships.
 After reaching its goals early, the campaign then exceeded them.

-Joseph Savoie, 2008–present
+Joseph Savoie, 2008–2025

 Joseph Savoie took office in 2008.
 Prior to his appointment in 1996 as the state's Commissioner of Higher Education, he served in many roles on the UL Lafayette campus, including vice president for university advancement, executive director of the alumni association, program director for the Union Program Council and student government adviser, as well as an adjunct assistant professor.

+Under Savoie’s leadership, the university achieved Carnegie R1 classification, modernized and beautified campus, launched its largest fundraising campaign to date, construction of Our Lady of Lourdes Stadium, the Health Science campus, a new Student Union, suite-style residence halls, and a reconstructed Quadrangle.